wimgoeman/codingame-cpp-merge/README.md

 ```

 * Create a directory tree with cpp and hpp files
-* Do not use other extensions than hpp and cpp (more extension support may be added later)
 * Use #include <> for libraries
 * Use #include "" for local files
 * Set up include guards in your hpp files, or use '#pragma once'